thewrath/smart-tasks/README.md

 # 🕑 Smart-tasks

-  smart-tasks is a task manager for NodeJS which can be configured with a configuration file.
+  smart-tasks is a very simple task manager (container and scheduler) for NodeJS which can be configured with a configuration file.
   The base code comes from the following project : (https://github.com/arkerone/smart-container)

 ## 🏗️ Installation